bkammerling/ubuild-jekyll/wunder_collections/_apps/swobee.md

   title: Dashboard & App
 - image-video: "/uploads/2021/06/02/swobbee-station_4-kevin-goebel.png"
   title: Swobbee station
-description: "<p>Swobee is the e-gas station for micro-moibility.</p><p>Empty batteries of e-bikes, e-scooters, e-kickscooters and other light electric vehicles can be swapped for full ones 24/7 at a Swobee station in just a few seconds.</p><p>The Swobbee network is the only open decentralised battery-swapping network for sharing and last-mile logistic providers.
-With our services, we guarantee our customers the constant availability of charged batteries wherever they go.</p><p>Our software analytics supports them to optimise operations and reduce costs.</p><p>With Swobbee our customers can focus on what matters the most - moving forward!</p>"
+description: "<p>Swobbee is the e-gas station for micromobility.</p><p>Empty batteries of e-bikes, e-scooters, e-kickscooters, and other light electric vehicles can be swapped for full ones 24/7 at a Swobbee station in just a few seconds.</p><p>The Swobbee network is the only open decentralized battery-swapping network for sharing and last-mile logistic providers.
+With our services, we guarantee our customers the constant availability of charged batteries wherever they go.</p><p>Our software analytics supports them to optimize operations and reduce costs.</p><p>With Swobbee our customers can focus on what matters the most - moving forward!</p>"
 screenshot_details:
 - screenshot: "/uploads/2021/06/02/charing_infrastructure1-kevin-goebel.png"